Home | About USIG | What's New | Events

 A. Tax Exemptions

-Similarly, earnings from economic activities are exempt from taxes, provided that they are not distributed as profits and that other features are present to distinguish the organization from a commercial enterprise (Tax Instruction of 1998).[13]
-Specifically, under Article 261,7.1° of the Tax Code, an NGO with annual revenue exceeding € 60,000 is eligible for tax-exempt status if:
+French law generally exempts all associations, corporate foundations, and public utility foundations from commercial taxes such as the corporate income tax, turnover tax, and the professional tax; special rules apply to VAT.
+Similarly, earnings from economic activities are exempt from taxes, provided that they are not distributed as profits and that other features are present to distinguish the organization from a commercial enterprise (The Tax Instruction of 2006, which has now become BOI-IS-CHAMP-10-50-20120912).
+[17] Specifically, under Article 261,7.1° of the Tax Code, an NPO with annual revenue exceeding €60,000 is eligible for tax-exempt status if:

-1. the [P]roduct offered satisfies a need not met by the private sector;
+1) the [P]roduct offered satisfies a need not met by the private sector;

-2. the [P]ublic is unable to afford the product offered by the private sector;
+2) the [P]ublic is unable to afford the product offered by the private sector;

-3. the [P]ricing is lower than in the private sector; and
+3) the [P]ricing is lower than in the private sector; and

-4. the [P]romotion of a public interest mission may not use advertising or marketing tools in the same manner as corporations.
+4) the [P]romotion of a public interest mission may not use advertising or marketing tools in the same manner as corporations.

-An NGO with annual revenue below € 60,000 qualifies for tax-exempt status only if (1) its principal activities are not-for-profit; and (2) it does not distribute any income or assets to any private interests (Article 206,1bis, Tax Code).
+An NPO with annual revenue below €60,000 qualifies for tax-exempt status only if (1) its principle activities are not-for-profit; and (2) it does not distribute any income or assets to any private interests (Article 206,1bis, Tax Code).

-B. Tax Credit for Charitable Contributions
+B. Tax Credits for Charitable Contributions

 Legal entities are eligible for tax credits for donations to general interest associations, public utility associations, and public utility foundations.
 Tax credits are calculated at 60% of the value of the donation, and a legal entity’s total tax credits for one year may not exceed 0.5% of their annual turnover.
 Excess amounts may be reported to the tax authorities, and credited against tax due on a carry-forward basis for the subsequent five years.